has2k1/plotnine/README.md

 - `statsmodels`

 #### Installation
+Ok the hard part is over.
+Installing `ggplot` is really easy.
+Just use `pip`!
+An item on the TODO is to add the matplotlibrc files to the pip installable (let me know if you'd like to help!).
     # matplotlibrc from Huy Nguyen (http://www.huyng.com/posts/sane-color-scheme-for-matplotlib/)
     $ curl https://github.com/yhat/ggplot/raw/master/matplotlibrc.zip > matplotlibrc.zip
     $ unzip matplotlibrc.zip -d ~/